 - Analyze an organization in its cultural, social, historical, developmental, geographic, and/or competitive aspects and decide which type of leadership style would be most effective in that situation

 - Determine their fit to the leadership-related challenges of an organization and what they would need to be more effective as a leader in that situation.

 Please note that this program is only open to Pitt undergraduates and is not a standalone certificate program—it must be completed in conjunction with another course of study.

-The leadership certificate requires eighteen credits, including six credits of core classes and twelve elective credits.
+The leadership certificate requires 18 credits, including 6 credits of core classes and 12 elective credits.
 Students are required to: